Gervinho: Parma

 On 17 August 2018, Gervinho returned to Serie A by signing for Parma Calcio 1913 alongside his former Roma teammate Salih Uçan.
 He made his Parma debut as a substitute in a 1–0 away loss to S.P.A.L. nine days later, and on 1 September he scored on his first start for the club, a 2–1 home defeat to reigning champions Juventus.
 Three weeks afterwards, he scored a "staggering goal" in a 2–0 home win over Cagliari by running with the ball up the whole pitch.
-In Serie A round 22, on 2 February 2019, he scored two goals to earn a draw for Parma against Juventus in final score 3–3.
+On 19 January 2019, he scored a game winner in a 2-1 victory over Udinese.
+On 2 February, he scored twice to earn a draw for Parma against Juventus in a 3–3 draw.

 In October 2019 he extended his contract with Parma until 30 June 2022.

 Trabzonspor

-On 26 May 2021, it was announced that Gervinho had joined Turkish side Trabzonspor on a permanent basis.
+Shortly after Parma was relegated from Serie A, on 26 May 2021, it was announced that Gervinho had joined Turkish side Trabzonspor on a permanent basis.
 He scored on his Süper Lig debut for the club, a 5–1 win over Yeni Malatyaspor on 16 August.